RosettaCommons/documentation/rosetta_basics/input-options.md

 -in:file:native_exclude_res     Residue numbers to be excluded from RMS calculation.
 [IntegerVector] -in:file:fullatom               Enable full-atom input of PDB or centroid structures.
-[Boolean] -in:file:centroid_input         Enable centroid inputs of PDBs.  default = 'false' [Boolean]
+[Boolean] -in:file:centroid_input         Enable centroid inputs of PDBs.  default = 'false' [Boolean] -in:auto_setup_metals           Enable automatic setup of covalent bonds to metal ions and appropriate
+                                constraints on PDB import.
 ```

 Fragment and Sequence Input File Flags